Jyoti Prakash Saha

 • We have plans to post notes containing the details of those sessions.

-• To provide handouts on the topics of Algebra, Combinatorics, Geometry, and Number Theory, and to keep it posted in an organized manner across different sub-topics.
+• To provide handouts on the topics of Algebra, Combinatorics, Geometry, and Number Theory, and to have them arranged across different sub-topics.

-• These notes may be useful to the students who would like to have a look at some of the past RMO problems before getting started, or just curious about it.
+• These notes may be helpful to the students who would like to have a look at some of the past RMO problems, in order to have an idea of the notions/topics involved, and/or to have a glimpse before getting started, or just curious about it.

 I am enthusiastic about math/math olympiads and/or teaching math to high schoolers.
 How may I contribute?